Simple Steps Checklist for Moms Preparing for Maternity Leave at Work

 As you train your coverage, slowly transition them into your work.
 Allow them to handle your tasks under your supervision to see where they need help.
 With time, they will be competent enough to manage your work once you leave.
 It is a very important step in getting ready for maternity leave at work.

-As you near your maternity leave, it is time to hand over your projects, works, or clients.
+As you near to start your maternity leave, it is time to hand over your projects, works, or clients.
+A handing over report is a very important step in preparing at work for maternity leave.
 You need to make a detailed handing-over report to your supervisor or employer.
-A handing over report is a very important step in preparing at work for maternity leave.

 The handing report should include all the projects or works or clients that you are currently handling, their documents, their progress, and any other relevant information that will make it easy for your company to continue on those projects.
-As such it is a crucial thing to do as you get ready for maternity leave at work.
+As such it is a crucial document for you to start preparing as you get ready for maternity leave at work.

 As you near your last day at work before your maternity leave you need to draft a communication to your clients and colleagues.
 The communication will alert all your clients and work contacts that you are now out of the office for maternity leave for a specified period of time.